danielcelliot/danielcelliot/README.md

 ### Caribay Management

-An inventory management application, designed for E-Commerce and Point-of-Sale systems.
+An inventory management application, created for E-Commerce and Point-of-Sale systems.
 [Source code](/caribay-management/)
 <br>
 Built using: